 There’s a graveyard on the moon

 Most of the 200 tons of trash on the moon is space junk and ephemera crash-landed or left behind by the 12 astronauts who have visited since 1969: abandoned satellites, spent rockets, cameras, backpacks, and golf balls.
 But here’s one of the more morbid moon facts: Among the detritus on the moon are the ashes of Eugene Shoemaker, one of the founders of the field of planetary science, sent skyward by NASA in a polycarbonate capsule.
-Here are some other odd things humans have left on the moon.

 “Lunatics” can blame the moon

 One of the moon facts from the Middle Ages is that scientists and philosophers believed that a full moon caused seizures and influenced episodes of fever and rheumatism.
 Because of the connection between the moon and unusual behavior, the afflicted were called lunatics, or, literally, “moon sick.”

 The moon is disappearing

 Each year, the moon’s orbit moves about four centimeters away from the Earth, meaning that in a mere 500 million years, the moon will be 14,600 miles farther away than it is right now.
 Watch the full moon from one of the spookiest places in every state.

 There are fresh footprints on the moon’s surface

 Man hasn’t set foot on the moon in more than four decades, and yet, fresh prints remain.
 Is this evidence of an alien life form?
 Is Bigfoot taking up extra-planetary residence?
 Nah, they’re just leftover astronaut footprints.
 Because there’s no wind or water on the moon, tracks can last millions of years.